cuckoosandbox/cuckoo/docs/book/src/finalremarks/index.rst

 Join the discussion
 ===================

-You can get in contact with the Cuckoo developers and users through the `official mailing list`_ kindly provided by `The Honeynet Project`_ or on IRC at the official `#cuckoosandbox`_ channel.
+You can get in contact with the Cuckoo developers and users through the `Community`_ portal or on IRC at the official `#cuckoosandbox`_ channel.

-Our mailing list is mostly intended for development discussions and sharing of ideas and bug reports.
 If you are encountering an issue you can't solve and are looking for some help, go to our `Community`_ website.

 Please read the following rules before posting:

- * Before posting, read the mailing list archives, the Cuckoo blog, the documentation and Google about your issue. **DO NOT** post questions that have already been answered over and over everywhere.
+ * Before posting, read the `Community`_ archives, the Cuckoo blog, the documentation and Google about your issue. **DO NOT** post questions that have already been answered over and over everywhere.
  * Posting messages saying just something like "Doesn't work, help me" are completely